 3. Titikaveka Beach

 Another great option when looking for the best beaches in Rarotonga is Titikaveka Beach.
 This spot is also known as Fruits of Rarotonga due to the store across the road which I have heard so much about, but literally never seen opinion.
-This is a great spot if you are just looking to relax and get away from the crowds.
-There never seems to be too many people on this beach.
+This is a great spot if you are just looking to relax, chill with some tropical songs, and get away from the crowds.
+There never seem to be too many people on this beach.
 Especially because there is really only room for 7 cars to park.